rauc/rauc/docs/using.rst

 Bundle-Based Customization: Hooks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Unlike handlers, hooks are part of the update bundle and must be
+specified in the bundle's :ref:`sec_ref_manifest` file and handled by a common
+executable.
-Unlike handlers, hooks allow the author of a bundle to add or replace
+Hooks allow the author of a bundle to add or replace functionality for the
-functionality for the installation of a specific bundle.
-This can be useful for
+installation of a specific bundle.
-performing additional migration steps, checking for specific previously
+This can be useful for performing additional migration steps, checking for
-installed bundle versions or for manually handling updates of images RAUC
+specific previously installed bundle versions or for manually handling updates
-cannot handle natively.
+of images RAUC cannot handle natively.

 To reduce the complexity and number of files in a bundle, all hooks must be
 handled by a single executable that is registered in the bundle's manifest: